walkerRnD/codebuff/npm-app/knowledge.md

 Remember to increment the version number in `package.json` before publishing a new version.

+## Package Management

+Manicode uses Yarn as its package manager.
+Always use Yarn commands for managing dependencies instead of npm.

+Key points:
+- Use `yarn add <package-name>` to install new packages.
+- Use `yarn remove <package-name>` to remove packages.
+- Use `yarn install` to install all dependencies after cloning the repository.

 ## CLI Functionality

 The CLI (Command Line Interface) has been updated to provide a more standard terminal experience: